STNanaimo/better-island-transit/_pages/goals.md

 ---
 layout: page
 title: We Want Better Island Transit
-description: Our goal is to create convenient and affordable public transportation on Vancouver Island.
-We will build public support and lobby local, regional and provincial governments to plan, fund and implement frequent, affordable bus service connecting central and south Vancouver Island.
+description: Our goal is to create convenient and affordable public transportation on the Island.
 permalink: /goals
 # image: '/images/og.png'
 ---